ericharm/vim-setup/readme.md

 - normal yellow to #ed8e1e
 - bright blue to #af81ff
 - bright magenta to #f92a72
-- download and install the font Meslo LG S Regular for Powerline (https://github.com/powerline/fonts/tree/master/Meslo%20Slashed) and set up your terminal to use it

 # Vim and other configs